Global Sport Management - BA (Hons)

 - Following the globalisation of the sporting industry over the last 25 years, this course will provide global learning experiences for students by combining theory and practical application with close global sport industry links, developing student’s global outlook and preparing them for careers with key global brands.

-- There are a variety of exciting possibilities open to you, ranging from our successful international travel scholarships scheme, through which you can spend a summer working for a charitable organisation overseas, to one of our many overseas study exchange courses.
+- There are a variety of exciting possibilities open to you, including our many overseas study exchange programmes.

 - Course material is directed to current and future industry demands and aligned to key elements within global sport job specifications, providing you with relevant and real world, professional experience to excel in the marketplace.

 - Students will gain contemporary skills in technology and digital innovation; marketing and events; operations and analytics, preparing them for successful graduate roles within the global sport industry.

 - Relations with high profile global sport organisations (such as Manchester City) ensure students will gain the technical, behavioural and cognitive awareness that is required of them in the current job market.

 - The access to the global sport industry surrounding Birmingham City University (such as the hosting of the Commonwealth Games in 2022) allows students to develop a professional and practice-led outlook.